Clinical Trials Privacy Notice

 We may also disclose your Personal Data to comply with a subpoena, bankruptcy proceedings, or similar legal process, or in response to lawful requests by public authorities, or when we believe in good faith that disclosure is reasonably necessary to protect our property or rights, or those of you or third parties, or the public at large.

-Personal Data submitted in connection with your participation in the clinical trial will be transferred to Verici Dx in the United States or to the European Union (where some of the servers hosting the electronic data capture system are located).
+Personal Data submitted in connection with your participation in the clinical trial will be transferred to Verici Dx, and may be transferred to Verici Dx’s other group entities, contracted research organization for clinical trial operations, cloud-based software providers, providers of medical software, hosting, data analytics, and other service providers or investigators all of whom are in the United States or the European Union (where some of the servers hosting the electronic data capture system are located).
 The United States may have data protection laws less stringent than or otherwise different from the laws in effect in the country in which you are located.
+If this transfer occurs, it will be for the same purposes as described in this Notice.
 We will only transfer your Personal Data to these countries where there are appropriate safeguards in place.
-Where required, these safeguards include the use of the European Commission-approved Standard Contractual Clauses.
+Where required, these safeguards include the use of the European Commission-approved Standard Contractual Clauses or other mechanisms required by the local data protection authority.
 We will also take steps to ensure that your Personal Data receives an adequate level of security protection wherever it is processed.

 We have put in place, and have required our service providers to put in place, appropriate security measures to prevent your Personal Data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 These measures include the use of measures like key-coding and encryption, where appropriate.
 In addition, we limit access to your Personal Data to those employees, agents, contractors and other third parties who have a business need to know are subject to confidentiality obligations.